Portfolio construction is as important as selecting the right stocks. Picking right stocks just half the battle, the other half is how to allocate.

 By separating stocks into two types, you will know how much you are exposed to each category.
 You will not be held back by one strategy and get control of your portfolio whenever you wish to add stability or boost returns.

 - Core Stocks are more durable businesses and hence form a majority of your stocks portfolio while Booster Stocks must be a smaller portion.
 Core and Booster stocks split can be 60%:40% or 70:30 or 80:20 based on your risk-taking ability.
 This way, today’s typical Core Stocks investor can take an acceptable risk to earn superior returns, while Booster Stocks investor can have accumulated Core Stocks too instead of throwing caution to the wind.

 - Having mental accounting for each type of stock helps you simplify your decision making, whether or not you are willing to accept temporary under-performance in a stock.
 Say, for example, Core stocks can be held on or better, averaged down with a fall in the share price.
 On the other hand, Booster stocks must be sold out on its share price decline and rotated into other performing stock.
-Aim of Booster stock is boost returns, not eat into existing returns.
+The aim of Booster stock is to boost returns, not eat into existing returns.

 Ultimately your success depends on your behavior as an investor.
 Core and Booster categorization helps you behave differently and more effectively with these two buckets.
-And this ensures you higher success in stock investing.
+And this ensures your higher success in stock investing.